Rose Schneiderman: Women's suffrage

 Beginning in 1907, at the First Convention of Women Trade Unionists, Schneiderman argued that the political enfranchisement of women was necessary to address their poor working conditions.
-Accordingly, she helped expand the women's suffrage movement – which was primarily associated with middle-class women – to include working-class women, especially factory workers, and to incorporate the issues they faced.
+Accordingly, she helped expand the women's suffrage movement–which was then primarily associated with middle-class women–to include working-class women, especially factory workers, and to incorporate the issues they faced.
 She became a popular speaker with suffrage organizations that focused on working women, including Harriot Stanton Blatch's Equality League of Self-Supporting Women, and the American Suffragettes, a militant group based in New York City.

 In 1912, on behalf of the National American Woman Suffrage Association (NAWSA), she traveled throughout Ohio's industrial cities, giving lectures to working men to garner support for a state suffrage referendum.
 To win men's support, she emphasized how beneficial the enfranchisement of working women would be for labor issues.
 As she later explained, "My argument to them was that if their wives and daughters were enfranchised, labor would be able to influence legislation enormously."
-While Schneiderman was hailed as a powerful speaker, the 1912 referendum did not pass, and it would not be until 1923 – after the passage of the federal Nineteenth Amendment that granted women the right to vote - that the phrase "white male," in reference to voting, would be removed from the Constitution of Ohio.
+While Schneiderman was hailed as a powerful speaker, the 1912 referendum did not pass, and it would not be until 1923–after the passage of the federal Nineteenth Amendment that granted women the right to vote-that the phrase "white male," in reference to voting, would be removed from the Constitution of Ohio.

 In 1917, the same year that New York would vote on a women's suffrage referendum, Schneiderman was appointed head of the industrial section of the New York Women's Suffrage Association.
 In this capacity, she spoke at men's union meetings (though many employers had attempted to ban men from speaking to activists), distributed literature, and instituted a series of open letters that explained how suffrage could help women improve their own working conditions.
-On the day of the election, Schneiderman and several friends staffed three election districts – the first time, she later wrote, that they had seen the inside of a polling station.
+On the day of the election, Schneiderman and several friends staffed three election districts–the first time, she later wrote, that they had seen the inside of a polling station.
 The referendum passed, granting New York's women full enfranchisement.

 After the passage of the Nineteenth Amendment in 1920, feminists regrouped and, under the leadership of the National Woman's Party, pursued passage of the Equal Rights Amendment (ERA) to the United States Constitution, which proposed equal rights for all citizens, regardless of sex.
 Like other female labor activists, however, Schneiderman opposed the ERA, fearing it would deprive working women of the special statutory protections for which the WTUL had fought so hard, including the regulation of wages and hours, and protection against termination and dangerous working conditions during pregnancy.